magentabusiness/magentabusiness.github.io/docs/user-guide/integrations/chirpstack.md

         title: 'Find and add a "HTTP" integration by clicking "+" icon;'
     4:
         image: /images/user-guide/integrations/chirpstack/chirpstack-configure-integration-5.png
-        title: 'Fill in the field with the "HTTP endpoint URL" previously copied from the ChirpStack integration in the ThingsBoard.
+        title: 'Fill in the field with the "HTTP endpoint URL" previously copied from the ChirpStack integration in the IoT Hub.
 Then, click "Submit" button;'
     5:
         image: /images/user-guide/integrations/chirpstack/chirpstack-configure-integration-6.png
         title: 'HTTP integration created.'